itbc/sample_phoenix_timeline/README.md

+# Sample Phoenix Framework

-# This is sample from Phoenix framework official web site and copied from github.
+### This is sample from Phoenix framework official web site and copied from github.